jeffreysijuntan/lloco/README.md

 ```

 ### Inference & Evaluation
-Below is an bash script to run inference over the validation sets are contained in `script/inference.sh`.
+Below is a bash script to run inference over the validation sets are contained in `script/inference.sh`.
 Evaluation results are stored in `out_path`, and the finetuned model is specified by `peft_model`.
 ```bash
 python3 inference.py  \
     --model_name_or_path meta-llama/Llama-2-7b-chat-hf \